LeviScoffie/Learning-REACT-BASICS/README.md

 - We used the state Hook to add value to the AddPlayerForm.

 - The event handler is a func. that takes as a parameter the value state, it then uses the spread operator  to add a new playerto the player state  without modifying the original players.

+#### Stateful Components and the Effect Hook Roadmap
+---
+-we'll build the stopwatch component!
+We'll cover working with React's useEffect hook and learn to use conditional rendering to update your UI based on the current state.

+- Allows users to start, stop, and reset the time.
+Create a button to start and stop the timer.
+If the time is stopped and started again it should continue from where it left off.

+- Buildthe stopwatch components and its elements.
+Use a ternary operator.
+Create a state that is `true` when its running and `false` when its not.

+-Fetching data from an API, setting up a timer, manipulating the DOM ~_useEffects_~ hooks is used.

+- Lets u execute an arbitrary function which it calls side effect inside your func. components.
+The Stop Watch functionality is the **side effect**.

+- When the user clicks the start button, the effect hook will run our side effect that will create a timer to continually add a value 1 to our stopwatch time every second. and vice versa.

+### Designing the StopWatch
+-A stateful component that counts seconds and allows users to start, stop and reset the time.

+- This is a component state rather than an application satte.

+- The stopwatch will have 2 main states visible to the user, it will either be in a running state or a stopped state.
+The buttons on the interface should change based on the running state.
+E.g **STOP**  changing to **START** and vice versa.
+Conditional rendering.

+#### Updating the Stopwatch State Using the Effect Hook
+- Use the useEffect() Hook to make the stopwatch tick.
+React's built-in useEffect Hook lets you perform side effects, like fetching data or, in our case, setting a timer.
+The useEffect Hook method also helps you handle unmounting of components which can help prevent memory leaks in your application.

+- By default the func. we provide to useEffect will run after every completed render.

+- As long as the `isRunning` state is true, the `setElapsedTime` will be running continuously.
+So to update state over and over again we use the _Effect Hook_.
+We want a side effect to run after React has updated the DOM.

+- `useEffect()` 2 args;, a func also known as a side effect and a dependecy array.
+The function runs after every completed render by default.

+When state changesm React renders all the child components again.
+You can control when the side effect runs by passing an array of dependecies as the second argument.

+- When we provide a second argument to useEffect Hook, the side effect will only runif the prop or state in the dependecies array changes.

+- For the Stopwatch component we only want the timer to run when isRunning is true and stop whn isRunning is false. side effect is dependent on `isRunning` state.

+- setInterval() method is JS method that excutes code repeatedly after a delayed time interval.

+-`clearInterval()` - cancels any timed repeating actions created by calling setInterval.
+Takes in the interval ID to clear